| FECAL PARASITES:

 different degrees of fragmentation and human disturbance as well as in large

 and protected tracts of rain forest in southern Mexico.
+Below is a general model of parasite

 infection-risk in primate populations inhabiting fragmented landscapes.
 Decreases